Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: The Sparse GEMINI

-with $\vec{W}_j \in \mathbb{R}^K$, the $j$-th column of $\vec{W}$.
-Notice that $\lambda$ is positive because we seek to simultaneously maximise the GEMINI and minimise the $\ell_1/\ell_2$ penalty.
-During training, the sparsity-induced linear parameter $\vec{W}$ will remove some feature subset $I$.
-In order to force the MLP to drop this same subset of features as well, the weights of the first layer $\vec{\omega}^{(1)}$ are constrained such that:
+with $\vec{W}_j$, the weights of the $j$-th group of features from $\vec{W}$.
+It is a matrix of dimension $K$ times the group size.
+As the sparse skip connection $\vec{W}$ loses some feature subset, we must force the MLP to drop this same subset of features as well.
+Therefore the weights of the first layer $\vec{\omega}^{(1)}$ are constrained such that:

 where $M$ is called the hierarchy coefficient.
-When $M=0$, the method is equivalent to a penalised logistic regression.
-Thus, when a feature $j$ is eliminated, all weights starting from this feature in the MLP will be equal to 0 as well. \citet{lemhadri_lassonet_2021} gracefully provide a proximal gradient operation to satisfy this constraint during training time which guarantees true zeros in the first MLP layer and the skip connection.
+Thus, when a feature $j$ is eliminated, all weights starting from this feature in the MLP will be equal to 0 as well.
+When $M=0$, the method is equivalent to the penalised logistic regression from the previous section because all entry weights of the MLP are equal to zero, hence passing no information.

-Interestingly, while the constraints are designed to specifically select features in the dataset, dimension reduction can be performed as well by extracting representations from lower-dimension layers in the network $g_{\vec{\omega}}$.
+Interestingly, while the constraints are designed to specifically select features, dimension reduction can be performed as well by extracting representations from lower-dimension layers in the network $g_{\vec{\omega}}$.
 However, this intermediate representation would not be complete as it misses the information from the skip connection.